We are two of a kind

 - In the Doctor Who episode "Into the Dalek", the Doctor tells Rusty that he didn't know who he was until he met the Daleks: not them.

 Religion and Mythology

-A recent study of Carnegie Mellon University and University Of Pittsburgh students seems to indicate that honesty goes up when an "outsider" is said to have cheated and goes down when an "insider" is said to have cheated.
-This trope might even be Truth in Television!
-Not that Good needs evil, but that some of the paragons of Good might have come from refusing to associate with Evil traits.
+- A recent study of Carnegie Mellon University and University Of Pittsburgh students seems to indicate that honesty goes up when an "outsider" is said to have cheated and goes down when an "insider" is said to have cheated.
+This, of course, is not a case of good needing evil, but of some of the paragons of Good refusing to associate with Evil traits.